 Why not explore some of the hiking trails on the back of a mountain bike at aha Alpine Heath Resort.
 With the freedom to roam around our beautiful valleys and hills, you will be sure to experience something new on every trip.
 A fun and sporty activity to get your heart racing and burn some calories at the same time!

-In conjunction with All Out Adventures, we now offer over 50 kilometers of permanently marked mountain bike trails, with routes for all ability levels.
-Trails boast memorable climbs, exposed traverses, breathtaking views and screaming down hills!
+In conjunction with All Out Adventures, we now offer 150 kilometres of permanently marked mountain bike trails, with routes for all ability levels.
+Trails boast memorable climbs, exposed traverses, breath-taking views and screaming down hills!
 Beginners can enjoy gentle gradients in the Tugela River Valley.
-Trails are accessed directly from the resort, or from the Adventure Centre.
+Trails are accessed directly from the resort or from the Adventure Centre.
 Trail passes are sold from the aha Alpine Heath Resort reception and the All Out Adventures Activity Centre.

 Be Spoilt Beauty Salon & Spa